-Only the main investor needs to apply.
+Only the principal investor needs to apply.
 Spouses and dependent children under the age of 21 will also be issued with a visa.
-This entitles family members to live and attend school in the US, and spouses will be allowed to work.
-This is also a benefit of the EB5 visa, excluding the right to work.
+The visa entitles family members to live and attend school in the US, and spouses will be allowed to work.
+This entitlement is also a benefit of the EB5 visa, excluding the right to work.

 Currently, the E2 Visa Improvement Act is being discussed.
 If this becomes law, it will see the age of dependent children increased from 21 to 26 years.
-It will also give dependant children permission to work.
+It will also permit dependant children to work.

-E2 holders are able to work in the US for the duration of the visa.
-The EB5 requires spouses and children to apply for an Employment Authorization Document that can take around 2 years.
+E2 holders can work in the US for the duration of the visa.
+The EB5 requires spouses and children to apply for an Employment Authorization Document that can take around two years.

 Lower legal fees and less paperwork